axibase/axibase-collector-docs/collections.md

 ### Types

-Item Lists may receive items from different sources.
+Item Lists can receive items from different sources.
 Currently the following types are implemented:

 #### TEXT